sophieynw/sophieynw/README.md

 <h1 align="center"><code>hello world, i'm sophie 🤓</code></h1>

 ## 👩🏻‍💻 about
-<p>I’m a <code><b>Full Stack Developer</b></code> with a strong interest in machine learning and data science, combining my passion for programming with a dedication to social justice and addressing inequality.
+I’m a <code><b>Full Stack Developer</b></code> with a strong interest in machine learning and data science, combining my passion for programming with a dedication to social justice and addressing inequality.
+I come from an undergrad background in finance/economics and an MA in global governance, where my resesarch focus was on intersectionalities between economic and gender inequality, and evaluating measures/indicators of deprivation (poverty).

 I’m disciplined and self-motivated; always eager to understand how things work and solve problems.
 A proud “nerd,” I bring curiosity and rigor to every project I take on.
-My entrepreneurial spirit, driven by a love for continuous learning and system-building, has led me to create multiple successful businesses and find innovative ways to apply my technical expertise.</p>
+My entrepreneurial spirit, driven by a love for continuous learning and systems-building, has led me to create multiple successful businesses and find innovative ways to apply my technical expertise.

 ![Profile Views](https://komarev.com/ghpvc/?username=sophieynw&color=green)